gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ### August

+* **Workshop: Introduction to Hacking** by Fullstack Cyber Workshops August 8 2020 - From flyer - We’ll talk about some of the most common methods used to encrypt data, and show you some of the tactics used by "black hat" hackers to break that encryption.
+You'll learn a bit of theory, then go "hands on" with real-world encryption tools that cybersecurity practitioners use every day. https://www.eventbrite.com/e/workshop-introduction-to-hacking-tickets-104979231708

 * **Cyber Threat Hunting w/ John Strand - August Session (4-Hours)** Tue, Aug 11, 2020 11:45 AM - 4:00 PM EDT - By the end of the course, you’ll understand the tools and techniques needed to perform compromise assessments within your own environment.
 While the course will be available later for download, live attendees will receive a "Cyber Security Threat Hunter Level-1" certificate.https://register.gotowebinar.com/register/4039466489309086736?source=BHISdisc

+### September

+* **Workshop: Introduction to Hacking** by Fullstack Cyber Workshops Sept 5 2020 - From flyer - We’ll talk about some of the most common methods used to encrypt data, and show you some of the tactics used by "black hat" hackers to break that encryption.
+You'll learn a bit of theory, then go "hands on" with real-world encryption tools that cybersecurity practitioners use every day. https://www.eventbrite.com/e/workshop-introduction-to-hacking-tickets-104979231708

 ## Books
 * **Building Secure & Reliable Systems**